TezBaydu/Milestone-project-4-GraphicDesign/README.md

 This site has several pages for user to easily identify section associated.
 Navigation menu dependancy on user being or not being registered.
 Front end association to back end database and back end association to website for Designer/Developer.

 ### Django Framework
-- pip (stands for pip install packages) can be used all kinds of tools within gitpod workspaces.
+- pip (stands for pip install packages) can be used in all kinds of tools within gitpod workspaces.
 This is used to install the Django framework into this workspace by typing "pip3 install django" into the Terminal.
-Note pip3 is installing Django for python version 3.
+Note pip3 is installing Django for python version 3 and django 3.2.9 used for this project.
 - To create a project "django-admin startproject kingsland_design ." was pushed from the terminal
     - This creates project in the current directory with files:
         * __init__.py - Directory to which files can be imported from